-The Australian meat industry has been substantially affected by COVID-19 with direct impacts on workforce, markets and training.
-The most serious of these impacts were the break-out of COVID-19 clusters associated with a number of meatworks.
-This affected the health of the workers and their families and has made it harder to attract people to the industry.
-While most of these outbreaks were not associated with conditions in the workplace itself, special precautions were taken within the industry and governments imposed some specific conditions on the operations of industry at various times.
+While the Australian meat industry was mainly able to respond and adapt to the challenges of the last year, it was substantially affected by COVID-19, with direct impacts on workforce, markets and training.
+The most serious of these impacts was the break-out of COVID-19 clusters associated with several meatworks.
+This affected the health of workers and, while most of these outbreaks were not a result of the conditions in the workplace itself, pressure was placed on businesses' continuing operations due to precautionary restrictions imposed by various state authorities and a lack of seasonal workers entering Australia to fill job positions.

-Global markets became less accessible with impacts on travel and cargo transport, and upgraded biosecurity restrictions imposed in some countries.
+Global markets became less accessible, with impacts on travel and cargo transport, and upgraded biosecurity restrictions were imposed in some countries.
 On-site embedded training was able to continue, however registered training organisations (RTOs) were required to close classrooms and travel by trainers and assessors was often severely limited, hampering completion of training and apprenticeships.

-While the industry had to address significant issues as a result of COVID-19, the Meat IRC were pleased at the robust performance of the training package, which had the appropriate flexibility and content required to meet the continually changing conditions.
+In this challenging environment, the Meat IRC were pleased at the robust performance of the training package, which had the appropriate flexibility and content required to meet the continually changing conditions.
 Issues with training delivery and completion were not as a result of training package content, but external factors within some workplaces and within all relevant RTOs.